ClarisAn/student-result-manager/README.md

 3. Access the application in your web browser or on Postman etc.

 #### docker (OPTIONAL)
 Steps 1 & 2 are for context.
-Execute step 3 to build and run docker container
+Execute step 3 to build and run docker image

 1. Run the dockerfile to build image